1). Look at your website first to see if you are attracting enough traffic and obtaining well-qualified leads.

 2).
 Consumers are impatient when it comes to dealing with bad websites.
 If there is too much friction in making a buying decision online, they will go elsewhere.
 Given the amount of competition these days, you can’t afford to have clients walk out the door, figuratively speaking.
 The point – have a great website with easy to follow instructions, good visuals, and quick access to help via email or phone, and I would suggest a good FAQ format.

 3).
 Your website must help you to quickly convert visitors into prospects, who in turn, will hopefully become sales leads.
 If your website has that 1990s feel and look to it, it’s time to enter the 21st century — quickly, before you lose business to your competitors.

 4).
 Your website must look good on both your phone and tablet, along with your desktop computer.

 5).
 You only have a few seconds to make a strong impression on visitors.
 If they don’t like the look and feel of your site, they will quickly move on.

 6).
 Are you integrating your website with other social media sites like Facebook and Twitter to generate more leads and brand awareness?
 If not, do it.

 I would encourage you to check out their website.
 Meanwhile, please check out their video below –

 While some sales experts argue that cold calling is dead, I believe that cold calling is very much alive and well – and needed, if you are going to increase your sales.
 While it’s great to receive inbound calls or make warm calls to prospects who are already familiar with your company, at the end of the day, you have to make your share of cold calls in order to survive.

-Gavin Ingham, sales motivational speaker, argues that cold calling will make you feel more control of your destiny and more empowered.
+Gavin Ingham, a sales motivational speaker, argues that cold calling will make you feel more control of your destiny and more empowered.